The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-x/lesson-0-big-o/big-o.md

 Ideally, we want our programs to be as efficient as possible, particularly when computing resources are expensive or limited.

 Studying runtime efficiency helps us learn the most efficient ways to solve problems.
+It can also help us quickly identify efficient/inefficient algorithms.

 </details>